sinandgnn/labreport-system/README.md

 ## Deployment

-Access the live version of the website at [labreport.sinandgn.com](http://labreport.sinandgn.com).

-If the backend is down or the frontend is unreachable, you can still view the static version of the site at [static.sinandgn.com](http://static.sinandgn.com), which works without a backend connection.
+Access the static version of the website at [static.sinandgn.com](http://static.sinandgn.com), which works without a backend connection.

 ## Tech Stack